ukaea/parallel-preprocessor/docker/Readme.md

 ### MPI support for HPC cluster

-Singularity will bind host HOME into the image, so python package installed into normal user home's `.local` will not visiable.
+Singularity will bind host HOME into the image, so python package installed into normal user home's `.local` will not visible.
 One solution will be install all python module as root user into systemwide site-packages.

 MPI version can be selected during image building,  therefore to match with HPC cluster's MPI version.